Logo for Piano Play It

 The treble clef is shaped like letter G If you'll have a look at the shape of the clef you might realize that its belly is shaped like the letter G.

-And that's what the clef is all about.
+And that's what the treble clef is all about.
 The belly, located on the second line, determines that a note which is written on the second line will be a G note, the one above middle C.

 The treble clef state where G above middle C should be written.